tallesl/learningdeeplearning.com/content/post/deep-learning-on-arc-a770-ubuntu-22-04.md

 ![](/images/deep-learning-on-arc-a770-ubuntu-22-04/glmark2.png)

-That manage to get the GPU fan to spin.
+That managed to get the GPU fan to spin.

 ## Ollama